clirdlf/ndsa.org/values.md

 ## Organization

-The work of the NDSA is organized by 5 working groups and lead by an elected Coordinating Committee.
+The work of the NDSA is organized by Interest Groups and lead by an elected Coordinating Committee.
 The [Digital Library Federation](https://diglib.org/) acts as the secretariat of NDSA and provides leadership and program support.
 NDSA questions?
 Send an email to <ndsa@diglib.org>.
 DLF questions? <info@diglib.org>.